 Written by: Sue LeClaire

+Single-use mobile coupons and personalized coupons and offers are being used by a growing number of retailers to drive store traffic and purchases.
+In this article we explore the four must-have characteristics that define a true single-use mobile coupon.
 Retailers are employing everything from promo codes to 2D barcodes for customers to clip, print or load onto their mobile device and present at checkout.
 The problem is the vast majority of these “coupons” are really unlimited offers customers can reuse over and over.
-In order to provide true one-time use mobile coupons, a combination of integrated capabilities are required.
-Having built a comprehensive security model from the ground up, CodeBroker has over six years of experience providing secure, one-time use mobile coupons to some of the top retailers in the U.S.
+In order to provide true single-use coupons, a combination of integrated capabilities are required.
+Having built a comprehensive security model from the ground up, CodeBroker has over ten years of experience providing secure, SMS text coupons to some of the top retailers in the U.S.

-So what constitutes a truly one-time-use mobile coupon?
-It must:
+So what constitutes a truly single-use mobile coupon?

-- Be delivered to a specific device and/or individual,
+- Can be delivered to a specific device and/or individual

 Unique Code.
-Using a unique code is the first step in implementing secure, one-time use mobile coupons.
+Using a unique code is the first step in implementing secure, single-use coupons.
 A unique code is a means to track the offer from issuance through redemption and expiration.
-By limiting the number of unique codes, a retailer can deliver high-value offers to their customers without fear of incurring significant liability should the offer go viral.
+By limiting the number of unique codes, a retailer can deliver personalized coupons and high-value SMS coupons or coupons on demand without the risk of the coupon being used more than once or going viral.

 Delivery.
-The combination of a unique code and a mobile device creates a link between the retailer and customer.
-Managing this relationship allows the retailer to track all coupons the customer has either loaded or received onto their mobile device.
+The combination of a unique code and a mobile device creates a link between the retailer and customer, which is optimal for delivering personalized coupons by text message Managing this relationship allows the retailer to track all mobile coupons the customer has either loaded or received onto their mobile device.
 Information such as which device received the offer, when it was viewed and when it was redeemed give the retailer a comprehensive picture of the purchase funnel.

 Multi-channel Expiration.
 A huge challenge in marking a coupon as redeemed is expiring it in all of the channels it was made available.
 Expiration must happen in all of the channels the customer viewed and loaded the coupon – SMS app, retailer’s app, email message, Passbook, Facebook, etc. Simultaneous expiration ensures the coupon cannot be used more than once eliminating coupon fraud.

-Retailers benefit significantly from deploying one-time-use mobile coupons.
-First, CodeBroker customers routinely see up to 50% redemption for on-demand coupons, significantly higher than paper-based coupons.
+Retailers benefit significantly from deploying single-use mobile coupons.
+First, CodeBroker customers routinely see up to 50% redemption for on-demand mobile coupons, significantly higher than paper-based coupons.
 Higher redemption rates translate to an increase in incremental revenue as offers drive more trips to the store and increased basket size.
-Second, effective offers are helping retailers build brand loyalty with their customers increasing their lifetime value.
-Third, retailers are able to track the entire purchase funnel – from delivery through redemption – creating a comprehensive picture of consumer purchase behavior.
+Second, effective personalized coupons and offers are helping retailers build brand loyalty with their customers increasing their lifetime value.
+Third, with single-use coupons, retailers are able to track the entire purchase funnel – from delivery through redemption – creating a comprehensive picture of consumer purchase behavior.